 - offered home visits will take place prior to entry.

-- There will be an opportunity to attend a parents meeting prior to starting nursery dependant on parental demand.
+- there will be an opportunity to attend a parents meeting prior to starting nursery dependent on parental demand.
 If there is insufficient demand then parents will be contacted personally to share relevant information.

 - admit children once they have reached their second birthday where spaces and session times are available by date of birth order.
 The oldest children being offered places first.

 - children are able to remain in Willows until there is availability in The Chestnuts and Sycamores Classes and will move at the nearest possible opportunity, subject to availability.
 The Nursery Education Funding maybe used in Willows if necessary.